dmmulroy/ip-address-cache/README.md

 ## What is the runtime complexity of each function?

 - `request_handled` runs in O(1) time and benefits from the requirement that we only track the top 100 most frequent addresses.
-At worst, we insert the IP Address into the frequencyCache (hashmap) O(1) and in some cases resort the frequencyList (array) O(100).
+At worst, we insert the IP Address into the `frequencyCache` (hashmap) O(1) and in some cases resort the `frequencyList` (array) O(100).
 O(1 + 100) simplifies to a constant time of O(1).
-- `top100` runs in O(1) time simply returns the already sorted frequency list stored in memory.
+- `top100` runs in O(1) time and simply returns the already sorted `frequencyList` stored in memory.
-- `clear` runs in O(1) time as well and simply reassigns the internal data structures allowing the old ones to garbage collected.
+- `clear` runs in O(1) time as well and simply reassigns the internal data structures to new instances allowing the old ones to be garbage collected.

 ## How does your code work?